bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 *   Pass 64-bit variable through one 64-bit reg
 *   Do the sign extension when entering kernel
 ???
+TODO: need more picture to illustate why it is not a clear design.
 It is hard to maintain the code of glibc because of the arguments passing and delouse

 ### Version D